PaperPrototype/Intro-Coding-and-Computers/04 - Shell + Compiling/Lecture/english.md

 clang main.c -o app
 ```

-The `-o` flag stands for "output", and it lets us name the outputted program file.
+The `-o` flag stands for "output", and it lets us name the outputted program file to "app".

 If you run `ls` you will see a new program file called "app".